 The DC Beekeepers Alliance offers both regularly scheduled monthly meetings and special sessions that take advantage of experts visiting our area.

-Our monthly meetups are scheduled for the Hill Center at 921 Pennsylvania Avenue SE, Washington, DC 20003 (Capitol Hill) 6:30 PM to 8 PM.
+Our monthly meetups are now scheduled at The National Grange, 1616 H Street NW, Washington DC 20006 from 6:30 PM to 8 PM.
 Monthly meetings always include member discussions and speakers on topics of relevance to local beekeepers.

 March 15, 2017